Insular2895/ASCII/README.md

 ---

-## Use this inside another Python project
+## Use this in another Python project

-In your other project, create this structure:
+Create this structure:

 ```txt
 my-project/